ElvaHardwick/Obedientiae-ex-Machina-Docs/index.md

 ### Volume Level
 Has four levels:
-Mute(): doesn't allow chat.
+Mute(🔈): doesn't allow chat.
-Whisper(): Only allows whisper
+Whisper(🔉): Only allows whisper
-No shout(): Allows normal and whisper, but no shouting.
+No shout(🔇): Allows normal and whisper, but no shouting.
-Normal(): No restriction applied.
+Normal(🔊): No restriction applied.

 ### Movement...
 Submenu inside subsystems.
 Controls the Unit's abilities to move in the world.